turboMaCk/koa-sslify/README.md

 ### With Reverse Proxy

-This exmple starts single http server which is designed to run behind reverse proxy like Heroku.
+This example starts a single http server which is designed to run behind a reverse proxy like Heroku.

 ```javascript
 const Koa = require('koa');